CurveDocs/curve-docs/docs/lending/contracts/vault.md

         === "AMM.vy"

-            ```python
+            ```vyper
             rate: public(uint256)
             ```

     === "Example"
         ```shell
         >>> Vault.borrow_apr():
-        152933173055280000
+        152933173055280000          # 15.29%
         ```

 ### `lend_apr`
 !!! description "`Vault.lend_apr() -> uint256:`"

     Getter for the annualized lending APR.
-This value is based on the utilization.
-This rate is awarded to the user by supplying the `borrowed_token`.
+The value is based on the utilization is awarded to the user for supplying underlying asset (`borrowed_token`) to the vault.

     Returns: lending rate (`uint256`).